 Recently I’ve noticed a few books on the market called ‘happiness is an inside job’.
 And I knew instantly that this was a topic I had to write about.
-It just clicked somewhere in my head.
+Something in my head clicked.
 I wanted to speak about this, I knew I had something to say.
 I just had to work out what it was.
 Why did this phrase resonate with me so profoundly?
 Finally, it hit me.

 The Search for Happiness

-It’s taken me a long, long time to recognise this idea as true.
+It’s taken me a long time to recognise that happiness comes from the inside.
 Growing up I outsourced my happiness to other people or things.
-I assumed that if I made people around me happy, by being who they wanted me to be or doing what they wanted, then I would be happy.
+I assumed that if I made people around me happy.
+By being who they wanted me to be or doing what they wanted; then I would be happy.
 This turned out to be a false prophecy.
 If anything, the opposite happened.
 The harder I tried to please those around me the unhappier I became.
 I felt like I was living a lie and hiding my true self.
 People pleasing wasn’t my path to happiness.

 It’s All About You!